 In A Coruña (Galicia)

-The good thing about applying for your first student stay card in regions outside of Madrid and Cataluña is that you will get the card into your hands much quicker.
+The good thing about applying for your first student stay card in regions outside of Madrid and Cataluña is that you will get it into your hands much quicker.

 Even though this was a few years ago – and take into consideration the high or low seasons in which you submit your documents – I had my physical ID card within 6 weeks of arriving in Spain the very first year I came here to teach as a language assistant.

-I did a search this month to see how easily available appointments are in the province of A Coruña (which also contains cities such as Ferrol and Santiago de Compostela) and appointments are available as early as the same week or the following week.
+I searched this past month (in 2021) to see how easily available appointments are in the province of A Coruña (which also contains cities such as Ferrol and Santiago de Compostela) and appointments are available as early as the same week or the following week.
 You will have a bit of extra time in terms of submitting your documents for the TIE at the police station but if you still need to gather a specific document, I would not book the appointment just yet.

 If the certificado de padrón is on your list of things to do before your appointment and you have found a place to live, make the appointment at the Ayuntamiento de A Coruña – Concello da Coruña’s website.
 Choose the office that would be the most convenient for you to go to such as María Pita, the Fórum Metropolitano, or the Ágora.
 I chose to go to the Ágora on Avenida Gramela, 17 because it was about a 5-minute walk from my apartment on nearby Calle Barcelona.